DakePeng/CS314_Final_Processing/README.md

 ### verb_noun_pairs.csv

-This file contains 6 columns: [Source,Sentence,Root Noun,Root Verb,Noun Phrase,Verb Phrase]
+This file contains 6 columns: [Source,Sentence,Root Noun,Root Verb,Noun Phrase, Verb Phrase, Original Noun,Original Verb]

-For each verb in each document, Natural Language Processing is done to obtain the Noun Phrase and the Verb Phrase that the verb is involved in.
+For each verb in each sentence, Natural Language Processing is done to obtain the Noun Phrase and the Verb Phrase that the verb is involved in.

-Then, the Root Noun and Root Verb (uninflected tense) are found.

-This information is then logged as a row in this csv file along with the entire sentence the word comes from and a link to the source of this
+**Source** is a link to the article that contains this sentence.

+**Sentence** is the text of the sentence containing the verb and noun selected

+**Root Noun** is the root form of the head noun that the verb modifies, it is usually in the first person singular form

+**Root Verb** is the root form of the verb, it is usually in the infinitive form

+**Noun Phrase** is the entire noun phrase that the verb modifies

+**Verb Phrase** is the entire verb phrase that the verb modifies, which includes the object

+**Original Noun** is the head noun as it is.
+It may be in plural form, 3rd person, etc.

+**Original Verb** is the head verb as it is.
+It may be in past tense, 3rd person tense, etc.

+**Note that none of the text in this file is perfect, as there are glitches to the NLP programs that we are using**

 For more information on how the Phrases and Heads are generated, check the comments on _get_noun_verb_pairs.py_